open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 npm install --save @opentelemetry/exporter-zipkin
 ```

-Update your opentelemetry configuration to use the exporter and to send data to
+Update your OpenTelemetry configuration to use the exporter and to send data to
-your zipkin backend:
+your Zipkin backend:

 <!-- prettier-ignore-start -->
 {{< tabpane langEqualsHeader=true >}}